Western Illinois University: Macomb Campus

 In the United States, the government office that deals with cars is called the DMV.
 It means Department of Motor Vehicles, but everyone just calls it the DMV.
 This is the place you go to get your drivers license and register your car.

 You can take bus 19 to get there.
 Just tell the driver you are going to the DMV.

 If you need to practice driving, you must first get a learners permit.
 This card allows you to drive with someone who is older than 21 and has had their drivers license for more than one year.

 If you have a social security number (SSN), you can apply for a full drivers license, which lasts 3-5 years.
 You do not need to go to the social security office in Springfield.

 If you do not have a social security number (SSN), you can apply for a temporary drivers license, which lasts six months.
-In order to do this, you must get a letter from the Megan Bennett in International Admissions to explain why you do not have a social security number.

 To get a drivers license, you must bring your passport, I-20 and I-94 card to the DMV and two documents to provide information about your address in the United States.
 Many of your university documents will have this address.
 You can come to the international office (Memorial Hall 347) if you need help finding these documents.